 When does the Boxing Day test match start?

-The match will start at 10:30am AEDT, according to the Melbourne Cricket Ground website, meaning a 9:30am start-time for Queensland viewers.
-Typically the day of cricket wraps up around 5:30pm AEDT (4:30pm AEST), however this can change due to rain and other factors.
+The match will start at 10:30am AEDT, according to the Melbourne Cricket Ground website, meaning a 7:30am start for viewers in Western Australia, 9am for South Australians and 9:30am for Queenslanders.
+The day of cricket usually wraps up around 5:30pm AEDT (4:30pm AEST), however this can change due to rain and other factors.

 Why is the Boxing Day test match an Aussie tradition?